lingui/js-lingui/docs/tutorials/react.rst

 =============== ===========

-The message ID is *what all catalogs have in common* -- Lundi, Pondělí and Monday represents the same message in different languages.
-It's also the same as ``id`` prop in :component:`Trans` component.
+The message ID is *what all catalogs have in common* -- Lundi, Pondělí and Monday represent the same message in different languages.
+It's also the same as the ``id`` prop in :component:`Trans` component.

-There're two common approaches to message IDs:
+There are two common approaches to message IDs:

 1. Use source language (e.g. English as in example above)
-2. Use custom key (e.g. ``weekday.monday``)
+2. Use a custom key (e.g. ``weekday.monday``)

-Both approaches have its pros and cons and it's not in the scope of this tutorial to compare them.
+Both approaches have their pros and cons and it's not in the scope of this tutorial to compare them.

-By default, jsLingui_ generates message ID from content of :component:`Trans` component, which means it uses source language.
-However, we can easily override it by settings ``id`` prop manually:
+By default, jsLingui_ generates message ID from the content of :component:`Trans` component, which means it uses source language.
+However, we can easily override it by setting ``id`` prop manually:

 .. code-block:: jsx